 The classical form of Pilates is largely based on the original prescription set by Joseph Pilates.

-However, there are a few provisions based on the evolution of our understanding of fitness and human physiology.
+However, a few provisions are based on the evolution of our understanding of fitness and human physiology.

 Classical Pilates emphasizes core stability and pelvic conditioning.